Existing collegium system should not be derailed, don't want to comment on what former judges say: SC | Law-Order

 - India

 The Supreme Court said on Friday the existing collegium system should not be derailed on the basis of statements of ''some busybody'', asserting the top court is one of the most transparent institutions.
 Amid divisions within the judiciary and its festering dispute with the government over the system under which existing judges appoint judges to constitutional courts, it said it does not want to comment on what a few former apex court judges, who were once members of the Supreme Court collegium, are now saying about the mechanism.
 A bench of Justices MR Shah and CT Ravikumar said, ''Nowadays, it has become a fashion to comment upon earlier decisions (of the collegium) made when they (former judges) were part of the collegium.
-We don't want to say anything on their comments''.
+We don't want to say anything on their comments.'' ''Let the existing collegium system which is functioning not get derailed.
+Collegium does not work on the basis of some busybody.
+Let the collegium function according to its duties, we are one of the most transparent institutions,'' it said.
 The top court was hearing a petition by RTI activist Anjali Bhardwaj against the Delhi High Court order dismissing her plea seeking the agenda of the Supreme Court collegium's meeting held on December 12, 2018 when certain decisions were purportedly taken on the elevation of some judges to the apex court.
 Advocate Prashant Bhushan, appearing for Bhardwaj, said former apex court judge Justice MB Lokur, who was part of the SC collegium in 2018, had said in public domain that the decisions taken at a collegium meeting on December 12 that year should have been uploaded on the top court’s website.
 On December 12, 2018, the collegium headed by then Chief Justice Ranjan Gogoi and comprising Justices Lokur, AK Sikri, SA Bobde and NV Ramana (all retired) had purportedly taken certain decisions with regard to appointment of judges in the top court and proposals for transfer of chief justices and judges of high courts but those resolutions were not uploaded on the SC web site.
 Later, on January 10, 2019, the collegium, whose combination got changed due to the retirement of Justice Lokur, took another decision to recommend to the centre the elevation of Justices Dinesh Maheshwari and Sanjiv Khanna and said the recommendations dated December 12, 2018 proposed earlier could not be finalised as it was decided to have a fresh look at them.
 At the January 10 meeting the collegium decided to reconsider the earlier proposals in the light of additional material that became available.
 Bhushan, who narrated the sequence of the purported events, told the bench that the petitioner is only seeking three specific documents related to the collegium meeting of December 12, 2018. ''The question here is whether the decision of the collegium comes under the purview of the Right to Information Act.
 The subsequent meeting dated January 10, 2019 mentions about the decision taken on December 12, 2018,'' he said.
 At this point, the bench said the decisions taken in the 2018 meeting were ''oral'' and not written decisions.

 ''Where it has been said that it was not a written decision but an oral decision?'' asked Bhushan.
 He recalled, in another case regarding filling of the vacancies of Chief Information Commissioners and Information Commissioners filed by petitioner Bhardwaj, this court has passed directions about the transparency required in the appointment process. ''Are the people of the country not entitled to know what decisions have been taken in a particular collegium meeting?'' he asked, adding let the Supreme Court Public Information Officer say the December 12, 2018 decision was not a written decision. ''Is the Supreme Court immune from RTI Act?'' he asked, and asserted the Right to Information Act is a fundamental right.
 The top court said it will pass orders on the plea and reserved its verdict.
 On July 27, the Delhi High Court had dismissed Bhardwaj's appeal challenging a single judge's order rejecting a plea seeking the agenda of the Supreme Court collegium's meeting held on December 12, 2018, when certain decisions were purportedly taken on the elevation of judges to the apex court.